ONSdigital/dp-interactives-api/README.md

 # dp-interactives-api
-Manages all visualisation state and metadata (in persistent store).
+Manages all interactives state and metadata (in persistent store).
 Talks to dp-interactives-importer via kafka.

 ## Getting started